 The temperature in your coop doesn’t need to be tropical, so make sure you keep it within your chickens’ comfort zone.

 I Don’t Want to Use a Heater, What Else Can I Do?

-Heaters don’t work for everyone, so if you’d rather not use one in your coop, there are other things you can do to keep your flock warm when it’s cold.
+Heaters don’t work for everyone, so if you’d rather not use one in your coop, there are other things you can do to keep your chickens warm when it’s cold.